 Ceres can operate beyond the public Right of Way (ROW) as directed by the City.
 Upon receipt of a Notice to Proceed, Ceres will retain a third party inspection firm to survey the condemned structure(s) for hazardous materials (asbestos, lead, PCBs, white goods, mercury containing components, etc.).
 A copy of the inspection report will be provided to the City.
+At the same time the inspection report will be provided to the City.
 At the same time, Ceres engineering staff will conduct a pre-demolition survey which will consider the following: